jahin-imtiaz/CSE416-Masters_Student_Tracker/README.md

 SEE [INSTALLATION MANUAL](installation-manual.md)

 ## 4. Test Report

 SEE [TEST REPORT](test-report.md)

 ## 5. Contributions

-A list of each team member's contributions to hw5 and hw6, including main activities and work products.
-Additional guidance appears in the teamwork policy on the course web page.

 - Taner: View/Edit Student Info functionalties + UI
 - Jahin: Suggest Course Plan functionalties + UI